 - On a piece of paper, write a multi-digit multiplication problem.
 For this example, let’s use 42 × 37, writing the 42 above the 37.
-It’s helpful to color-code the bottom numbers, so it’s easier for your child to keep the numbers and steps in order.
+It’s helpful to color-code the bottom numbers (for example, in red and blue), so it’s easier for your child to keep the numbers and steps in order.

 - As in any two-digit multiplication problem, the bottom number in the ones place gets multiplied by both digits of the top number.
-Here, the blue 7 is multiplied in the ones place, so the product is written in blue too.
+In this case, the blue 7 is multiplied in the ones place, so the product is written in blue, too.

 - Since the next step is to multiply in the tens column, put a green 0 in the ones column as a placeholder.
 Next, the red 3 is multiplied in the tens place and that product is written in red.

 - After adding the two products together, the answer is written in black, or another color of choice.

 The idea of an anchor chart is to show a visual model of the solved problem.
 That way your child has a road map to follow.
 It also helps to have graph paper and multiplication charts handy for multiplication homework.

 Why graph paper and multiplication charts are key

 Multiplication requires organizational skills.
 If one number is out of place, the whole answer will be wrong.
 For many students, lining up numbers can be a challenge.
 If your child has trouble with handwriting, graph paper can be a game-changer.
 It’s the “secret weapon” of math teachers.

 Be sure to have plenty of graph paper at home.
 You can find free printable graph paper online.
 The half-inch grid size is best for solving math problems, because one number goes in each box.
 It’s that simple.